 My eyesight hasn’t changed at all since I fully recovered from the surgery.
-Most people tend to start getting farsighted as they age but it probably won’t happen to me until I get much older and I probably won’t get cataracts until I’m really old, if I get them at all.
+Most people tend to start getting farsighted as they age but it probably won’t happen to me until I get much older.
+I probably won’t get cataracts until I’m really old, if I get them at all.

-What exactly is LASIK Eye Surgery?I don’t want to go into too much detail about what it is since there’s a pretty good page about LASIK eye surgery at Wikipedia, appropriately titled “LASIK“.
+I don’t want to go into too much detail about what it is since there’s a pretty good page about LASIK eye surgery at Wikipedia, appropriately titled “LASIK“.

 Because of my age, it took longer than they expected for my eyes to completely heal and adjust.
 I had more than the four allotted follow-up visits, but they didn’t charge me anything extra.

 I attribute the high humidity of the Philippines to being able to see at 20/20 vision most of the time.
 My vision fluctuates, and I can tell, between 20/10 and 20/40.
 It all depends on how long I’ve stared at the computer screen, how much reading I’ve done and how much sleep I’ve had.

 It’s a far cry from my life before LASIK eye surgery when I had 20/400 vision (or worse) in both eyes and I needed either thick eyeglasses (with “coke bottle” lenses) or strong prescription contact lenses.
 The surgery cost me $1,800 at the time and it was worth every penny.
 The cost depends on how bad your eyes are to begin with and mine were really bad.

 If you’re thinking about having LASIK eye surgery performed on your eyes, there’s nothing I can say to make your decision any easier.
 I can’t recommend or not recommend that you do it.
 Please do your homework before you make any kind of decision.

 Originally published in December of 2013.
 Updated for readability and minor error corrections.